-The university has installed emergency two-way call stations throughout the Fort Wayne campus for use during emergencies.
+The university has emergency two-way call stations throughout the Fort Wayne campus for use during emergencies.
 They are the tall yellow poles that can be seen across key areas of campus.
 By pressing the red button on the stations, users can communicate directly with campus security.
-The location of the station is displayed to the security officer so that they can quickly locate the caller.
 Code Blue stations can be used to report immediate incidents when the user does not have access to a phone or when the user does not feel safe.